National Gallery of Victoria Tickets: 2025-26 Westwood | Kawakubo Exhibition, Melbourne

 Get your booking confirmed instantly

-Stand inches from fashion landmarks: Kate Moss’s tartan gown, Sarah Jessica Parker’s Sex and the City wedding dress, Naomi Campbell’s platforms, and Rihanna’s 2017 Met Gala dress.
+Get up close and personal with iconic fashion pieces, such as Kate Moss’s tartan gown, Sarah Jessica Parker’s Sex and the City wedding dress, Naomi Campbell’s platforms, and Rihanna’s 2017 Met Gala ensemble.

-Entry ticket to the National Gallery of Victoria (NGV International)
+Admission ticket for the National Gallery of Victoria (NGV International)

-Access to permanent collection with over 75,000 works
+Entry to permanent collection with over 75,000 artworks

-Access to free exhibitions and tours (e.g., Escher X nendo A House for Escher, Lee Bul Untitled, Another other: The Photo-Politics of Gary Lee Artist Room
+Admission to free exhibitions and guided tours (e.g., Escher X nendo A House for Escher, Lee Bul Untitled, Another other: The Photo-Politics of Gary Lee Artist Room)

 Collage of fashion elements with text 'Westwood Kawakubo' at NGV exhibition.

-Move through five themed galleries: Punk and Provocation, Rupture, Reinvention, The Body and The Power of Clothes, where garments, photos, and runway films converse.
-Spot Westwood’s tartan gown and corseted wedding dress and Kawakubo’s sculptural petal dress (Rihanna’s Met Gala look).
-Expect close-reading points, short film loops, and bench seating between rooms.
-Staff manage accessibility services, enforce no-touch preservation rules, and can advise on quieter routes if crowds worry you.
+The exhibition is organized into five themed galleries: Punk and Provocation, Rupture, Reinvention, The Body, and The Power of Clothes.
+Here, garments, photographs, and runway films engage in a dynamic conversation.
+Notable pieces include Westwood’s tartan gown and corseted wedding dress, alongside Kawakubo’s sculptural petal dress (Rihanna's Met Gala look).
+Look out for close-reading points, short film loops, and bench seating between rooms.
+Staff are available to manage accessibility services, enforce preservation rules with no-touch policies, and suggest quieter routes if crowds become a concern.

 Features

-140+ garments and archives sourced from NGV’s collection and global institutions, plus rare pieces from private lenders.
+- The exhibition boasts over 140 garments and archives from NGV’s collection as well as global institutions, complemented by rare pieces from private lenders.

-40 runway looks donated by Rei Kawakubo, including Rihanna’s sculptural Met Gala dress.
+- A special highlight includes 40 runway looks donated by Rei Kawakubo, featuring Rihanna's sculptural Met Gala dress.

-Pop-culture icons on display: Kate Moss’s tartan gown, Sarah Jessica Parker’s corseted dress, and Naomi Campbell’s infamous heels.
+- Iconic pop-culture figures are represented with items such as Kate Moss’s tartan gown, Sarah Jessica Parker’s corseted dress, and Naomi Campbell’s infamous heels on display.

-Immersive storytelling design with runway footage, archival film, and atmospheric staging that deepens context beyond the clothes.
+- Engaging storytelling is achieved through runway footage, archival film, and atmospheric staging that enriches understanding beyond just the clothes themselves.

 Mannequin in avant-garde red and pink dress by Kawakubo at NGV Westwood exhibition.